aifartist/ArtSpew/README.md

 Use:  python3 sdxl.py -h
 to get the full usage.

+Also, try sd15.py which is supper fast with LCM.
+16 to 22 images per second on a 4090 depending on the number of steps.

 The new images with appear in the directory named **spew/**.
 Even at nSteps=4 there'll be some good ones.
 The idea is to see the space of possibilities and generate ideas.
 Set nSteps to 12 or 16 and you'll get better images.
 Then perhaps set "-c" to 100 and look at the diversity of images you get.